UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

-## Amazon Transcribe Close Captioning for Zoom Proof of Concept
+## Amazon Transcribe Real Time Close Captioning for Zoom Proof of Concept

 This proof of concept demonstrates how you can use Amazon Transcribe as a third party close captioning service for Zoom.
-The concept was initiated to find solution a for instructors to provide near real time close captions for traidtional style lectures taking place in Zoom.
+The concept was initiated to find a solution for instructors to provide real time close captions during traidtional style lectures taking place in Zoom.
 The foundation of this PoC is based of the [AWS Samples - Amazon Transcribe Websocket Static](https://github.com/aws-samples/amazon-transcribe-websocket-static) project.

 ## Zoom Requirements